KongLabRUSP/shiny.ngs/README.md

 ### 04/15/2019
 * App now can plot RNA vs DNA starburst panel.
 * App extracted change in gene expression into an independent tab.

+### 05/04/2019
+* Added Introduction and hover tooltips for RNA-seq Analysis part.